maiska/qubes-translated/_doc_translated/de/_doc/external/os-guides/archlinux.md

 ---
+lang: de
 layout: doc
-title: Archlinux-Template
 permalink: /de/doc/templates/archlinux/
-lang: de
-ref: 65
 redirect_from:
-- /doc/archlinux/
-- /en/doc/templates/archlinux/
+- /de/doc/archlinux/
-- /doc/Templates/Archlinux/
+- /de/doc/Templates/Archlinux/
-- /wiki/Templates/Archlinux/
+- /de/wiki/Templates/Archlinux/
+ref: 67
+title: Archlinux Template
+translated: 'yes'
 ---

-# Archlinux-Template
+# Archlinux Template

 Archlinux template is one of the templates made by Qubes community.
 It should be considered experimental as Qubes developers team use mainly Fedora-based VMs to test new features/updates.

-Der primäre Hauptbetreuer dieses Templates ist [Olivier Médoc](mailto:o_medoc@yahoo.fr).
+Main maintainer of this template is [Olivier Médoc](mailto:o_medoc@yahoo.fr).

 Updates for this template are provided by [Olivier Médoc](mailto:o_medoc@yahoo.fr) and are signed by the following key: